Mid90s: Plot

-In 1996, 13-year-old Stevie lives in Palms, Los Angeles with his abusive and borderline psychopathic older brother Ian and single mother Dabney.
+In 1996, 13-year-old Stevie lives in Los Angeles with his physically abusive older brother Ian and single mother Dabney.
 One day, Stevie bikes past Motor Avenue Skateshop, admires the boastful camaraderie of the skateboarders outside, and returns the following day.
 Back home, he trades with his brother for a skateboard, brings it to the shop and befriends young skater Ruben, who introduces him to the rest of the group: charismatic leader Ray, loudmouth "Fuckshit", and quiet "Fourth Grade".
 Although an inexperienced skater, Stevie is drawn to the group and aspires to imitate their daredevil behavior and anti-social attitudes.
-Stevie is nicknamed "Sunburn" by Ray during a conversation, and his acceptance into the group causes Ruben to resent him.
+Stevie is nicknamed "Sunburn" by Ray, and his acceptance into the group causes Ruben to resent him.

-While attempting a skateboard trick across an open section between two rooftops, Stevie falls and suffers a head injury.
-Dabney becomes concerned about his turn towards recklessness and his new friends, but Stevie has already made up his mind that he is sticking with the group.
-Ian has a tense standoff with Fuckshit as Stevie watches, but Ian appears intimidated by the group and leaves before a fight can break out.
+While attempting a skateboard trick between two rooftops, Stevie falls and suffers a head injury.
+Dabney's concerns are dismissed by Stevie, who continues to admire the group.
+Later, Ian has a tense standoff with Fuckshit as Stevie watches, but Ian appears intimidated by the group and leaves.
 Stevie begins smoking, drinking, and experimenting with marijuana.
-At a party, he has his first sexual experience with a girl named Estee.
+At a party, he has his first kiss and sexual experience with an older teenage girl named Estee.
 After Stevie comes home intoxicated, he and Ian get into a violent fight.
-Ian has an emotional breakdown when Stevie says that he has no friends and, following the conflict, a distressed Stevie attempts to asphyxiate himself with a cord from a Super NES controller, one of several self-harm incidents.
+Ian has an emotional breakdown when Stevie says that he has no friends and, following the conflict, a distressed Stevie attempts to asphyxiate himself with a cord from a SNES controller, one of several self-harm incidents.
 The next day, Dabney forbids Stevie from hanging out with the boys.
 Stevie lashes out and refuses to obey.

-Having alienated his mother and brother, Stevie sits alone behind the skate shop.
-Ray consoles Stevie, telling him that even though he thinks his life is bad, the other boys have it worse: Fourth Grade is poor to the point of not being able to afford socks, Ruben's mom is an abusive drug addict, Fuckshit's reckless partying is worsening, and Ray lost his younger brother, who was hit by a car a few years prior.
-Ray then takes Stevie out to skate at night, and they fall asleep outside the Santa Monica Courthouse.
+Having alienated his family, Stevie sits alone behind the skate shop.
+Ray consoles Stevie, telling him even though he thinks his life is bad, the other boys have it worse: Fourth Grade is poor to the point of not being able to afford socks, Ruben's mother is an abusive drug addict, Fuckshit's reckless partying is worsening, and Ray lost his younger brother, who was hit by a car a few years prior.
+Ray takes Stevie out to skate at night, and they fall asleep outside the Santa Monica Courthouse.